Is Your Clinic Accidentally Breaching AHPRA? 10 Red Flags Every Injector Misses | Foundd Legal

 • No testimonials (including patient stories, outcome comments, reposts with outcomes).

-• No claims that mislead or create unreasonable expectations
+• No claims that mislead or create unreasonable expectations.

 • Inducements only with T&Cs visible in the ad; avoid pressure tactics.